cran-task-views/Omics/Omics.md

 [**Proteomics**]{#proteomics}

 -   `r pkg("aLFQ")` implements the most commonly used absolute label-free protein abundance estimation methods for LC-MS/MS modes quantifying on either MS1-, MS2-levels or spectral counts together with validation algorithms to enable automated data analysis and error estimation.
+- `r pkg("ampir")` is a toolkit to predict antimicrobial peptides from protein sequences on a genome-wide scale.
 -   `r pkg("bio3d")`contains utilities to process, organize and explore protein structure, sequence and dynamics data.
+-   `r pkg("canprot")`contains data files of published differentially expressed proteins in cancer and cell culture proteomics experiments and tools for calculate chemical metrics.
+-   `r pkg("ChemoSpec", priority = "core")` contains a collection of functions for top-down exploratory chemometrics for spectroscopy.
+-   `r pkg("compas")` manipulates and analyzes 3-D structural geometry of Protein Data Bank (PDB) files.
+-   `r pkg("cp4p")` provides calibration plot for proteomics to check assumptions of FDR (false discovery rate) control procedures and to compute adjusted p-values.
 -   `r pkg("wrProteo", priority = "core")` contains a collection of functions for the analysis of mass spectrometry proteomic data.
 -   `r pkg("ypssc")` is designed to analyzed outputs of